robinelting/gevprofp/README.md

 # Final Project Gevorderd Programmeren - dubieus.rar
 Group name: dubieus.rar

 In this GitHub repository you can find the Python script needed to align movie script and subtitles.
+We have tested our Python script on the Mission Impossible files and the files related to the movie 'It'.

 ## Program Information
 #### For each subtitle, the program adds: